Illyr14n/SafeSculptor/README.md

 # SafeSculptor
 A common password generator tool

-Introducing a Simple Password Generator – a user-friendly tool designed to assist you in creating secure and personalized passwords effortlessly.
-This tool enables you to input various personal details, such as your name, surname, and date of birth.
-By leveraging these details, the script generates a diverse set of unique passwords, enhancing the strength and complexity of your online security.
+Introducing a Simple Password Generator – a user-friendly tool designed to assist you in generating a list of common passwords.
+This tool enables you to input various personal details, such as the victims name, surname, and date of birth.
+By leveraging these details, the script generates a diverse set of common passwords by putting together combinations of details inputed, enhancing.

 # Usage
 ```